condor2/Opencart_30xx/README.md

 - Default editor can be changed from store settings.
 - Admin Product List Image Popup
 - Multi Store Maintenance Setting
+- Filter Customers by Affiliate Status
-- Separate E-mail adress for Order and Contact form
+- Separate E-mail address for Order and Contact form

 ## Note
 This version is not supported by Opencart.
 You need to have PHP at least 7.4 to use this version.